Family Guy: Ratings

 Family Guy experienced a significant increase in viewership following its availability on various streaming platforms, with a particularly notable rise in popularity on Hulu.
 In 2018, it ranked among the most-watched TV series on the streaming service Sling TV.
 In 2020, Hulu announced that Family Guy was one of the top five most-watched non-sports and non-news related live shows on the streaming service.

-Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that the series was watched for 910 million minutes from July 29 to August 4, 2024.
-The following week, it garnered 881 million minutes of viewing time from August 5 to August 11, 2024, making it the sixth most-streamed television show overall.
-From August 12 to August 18, 2024, Family Guy generated 834 million minutes of viewership, ranking it as the eighth most-streamed television show overall.
-From August 26 to September 1, 2024, it amassed more than 1 billion minutes of viewing time, securing its position as the third most-streamed series overall.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that Family Guy was the third most-streamed series of 2024, with 42.44 billion minutes of watch time.
+In 2025, the series ranked seventh, with 33.37 billion minutes of watch time.
+In December 2025, Disney announced that it was among the series to surpass one billion hours streamed on Disney+ in 2025.
+During the first half of 2026, Family Guy recorded 15.96 billion minutes of watch time, ranking fifth among the most-streamed acquired series and eighth overall, according to Nielsen Media Research.